 - Led through one-of-a-kind content creation with business identity Blox.
 Communications, blog ChonaBLOX (www.chonafecanlas.com) and Instagram account BLOX (@chona_canlas).
-For each channel, I passionately present content, concepts and strategies to provide insight into new modes of thinking.
+Each platform passionately presents content, concepts and strategies to provide insight into new modes of thinking in the fields of branding, marketing and sales.
 My aim is to impact Western culture and in due course, Western medicine by exploring and documenting ‘Global Comprehension’.
-Global comprehension is the idea that we can only truly comprehend our human experience now by analyzing the digital condition of our life and environment today.
+Global Comprehension is the idea that we can only truly comprehend our human experience now by analyzing the digital condition of our life and environment today.
 Ultimately, our culture and society would be equipped with revolutionary tools to eradicate negative modes of thinking and being.
-This includes things like disease, low self-esteem, body dysmorphia and other psychological conditions.
+This includes social and communicative challenges like self-image, self-esteem, body dysmorphia and other psychological conditions.
+The two main components I am focused on exploring are Artificial Intelligence (using right-brained applications) and Critical Mass.

 What kind of account manager are you?